 How the American Express Cash Magnet Card compares to other cash back cards

 As far as flat-rate cash back cards go, the American Express Cash Magnet Card is a relatively standard option.
 The 1.5 percent cash back rate is par for the course and it doesn’t carry any features outside Pay It Plan that distinguish it from more rewarding options like the Chase Freedom Unlimited.
-The Freedom Unlimited offers unlimited 5 percent cash back on Chase Ultimate Rewards travel and Lyft rides (through March 2022) and unlimited 3 percent on dining and drugstore purchases on top of its 1.5 percent flat rate.
+The Freedom Unlimited offers unlimited 5 percent cash back on Chase Ultimate Rewards travel and Lyft rides (through March 2022), 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year, and unlimited 3 percent on dining and drugstore purchases on top of its 1.5 percent flat rate.
 Plus, the Chase Ultimate Rewards Points it earns are much more valuable and versatile in the long run than Amex’s Blue Cash Reward Dollars.

 If you’re looking for a cash back card and your spending is a bit more specialized, you might want to consider some other options with specific bonus categories.
 The Blue Cash Preferred® Card from American Express is like an Amex Cash Magnet upgrade, with a higher cash back earning potential for cardholders who spend heavily at U.S. supermarkets.
 You earn 6 percent cash back at U.S. supermarkets on up to $6,000 in transactions each year.
 After that, you’ll earn 1 percent.
 You also earn 6 percent back on select U.S. streaming services, 3 percent back at U.S. gas stations, 3 percent back on transit and 1 percent cash back on all other purchases.